IIIS-Li-Group/OpenFE/README.md

 - OpenFE is efficient and supports parallel computing.
 - OpenFE covers 23 useful and effective operators for generating candidate features.
 - OpenFE supports binary-classification, multi-classification, and regression tasks.
+- OpenFE can automatically handle missing values and categorical features.

 For further details, please refer to [the paper](https://arxiv.org/abs/2211.12507).